Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Caveats on the profile extraction

 \subsection{Source subtraction/masking}

-To assess the impact of removing unrelated radio sources from diffuse emission, we created profiles using two methods: (1) masking out all discrete sources (2) subtracting them from uv-data.
-The second method is commonly used approach in the literature.
+To assess the impact of removing unrelated radio sources from halo emission, we created profiles using two methods: (1) masking out all discrete sources (2) subtracting them from uv-data using a uv-cut.
+The second method is a commonly used approach in the literature.

 In the first method, discrete sources (compact) were masked based on the high and low frequency radio maps.
-We emphasize that to mask out extended unrelated sources, such as radio galaxies or relics embedded within the halo, we always used lowest frequency maps because these sources are typically more extended at low frequencies.
-We find that masking compact discrete sources using high and low frequency maps results in significantly different radial profiles.
-For example in Figures\,\ref{different sectors} and \ref{fig::A2142_profile}, we show the radial profiles of the Abell 2142 halo.
-Similar trends are observed in the radial profile of the other four halos analyzed (not shown).
-As evident when discrete sources are masked out based on the LOFAR HBA map (where the number density of compact sources is low), we see the presence of a second component at larger radius, see Figures\,\ref{different sectors} left.
-In contrast the profile obtained by masking out discrete sources based on the sensitive high frequency map, can be described by a single-component and shows no evidence of any second component (see Figure\,\ref{fig::A2142_profile}) .
+We emphasize that to mask out extended unrelated sources, such as radio galaxies or relics embedded within the halo, we always use the lowest frequency maps because these sources are typically more extended at low frequencies.
+We find that masking discrete sources using high and low frequency maps results in significantly different radial profiles.
+For example, in Figure\,\ref{different sectors} left panel, we show the radial profiles of the Abell 2142 halo obtained by masking sources based on the LOFAR 144\,MHz and MeerKAT 1.3\,GHz.
+Similar trends are observed in the radial profile of the other four halos analyzed.
+As evident when unrelated sources are masked out based on the LOFAR HBA map (where the number density of compact sources is low), we see the presence of a second component at larger radius, see Figures\,\ref{different sectors} left.
+In contrast, the profile obtained by masking out unrelated sources based on the sensitive high frequency map can be described by a single-component and shows no evidence of any second component.